 Dentistry – A Career for the Future

 Dentistry offers many opportunities, challenges, and rewards.
 It is a rapidly changing and expanding profession.
-The Doctor of Dental Medicine is a member of the primary healthcare professions on the front line of disease prevention, intervention and wellness promotion.
+The Doctor of Dental Medicine (DMD) or Doctor of Dental Surgery (DDS) is a member of the primary healthcare professions on the front line of disease prevention, intervention and wellness promotion.

 Dentists are often the first health care professionals to recognize and identify a wide variety of diseases, ranging from hypertension to oral cancer.
 They diagnose and treat problems affecting the teeth, gingival tissue, tongue, lips and jaws.
 These oral diseases often reveal other health issues that may require a follow-up with the patient’s primary physician.

 In the modern era of health care, dentists utilize new and advanced technology such as computers, digital radiography, cone beam computed tomography and magnetic resonance imaging in diagnosing patients.

 Dentists provide services that improve patients’ appearance and self-confidence through a wide variety of cosmetic dental procedures.
 These services can make patients feel better about their smiles.
 To repair, restore and maintain the dentition (teeth), gingival (gums) and oral tissues that have been lost or damaged by accidents or diseases, dentists perform trauma surgery, dental implants, tissue grafts and laser surgery.